seigenbrode/gluecon-deeplens-workshop/1-PreReq-Device/README.md

-# Pre-Requisites & Getting to know your Deep Lens
+# Getting to know your Deep Lens

 ## 1- Get to know your Device